 It is very important to supply high quality figures in a form suitable for reproduction.
 Each figure must be referred to in the text and will be printed in black and white unless otherwise instructed by the authors.
 All formulae and figures should be carefully drafted and never drawn freehand.
 Use same font and size for all figure legends.
 High quality original figures and glossy prints of all photographs are required.
 Photocopies of the figures and photographs are not acceptable.
-The total number of figures should be no more than 10 and tables no more than 5.
+The total number of figures should be no more than 8.
 The resolution of figures should be at least 600dpi.
 Numbers of x- and y-axis must write large enough, because published figures are only 1/8 page.

 Color illustrations are most welcome by the journal as they are effective in conveying complex graphs and photographs.
 Free color printing at the Editor-in-Chief's discretion, will provide an opportunity to publish color figures/illustrations in print at NO COST to the authors.

 Each table must be referred to in the text.
 Each table should be typed double-spaced on a separate sheet and identified sequentially by Arabic numerals corresponding to the order in which they appear in the text.
 Each table should have a brief explanatory title, which should be labeled unambiguously.
 The position of each table should be clearly marked in the text.